Stanley Aviation: History

 2003 - Stanley Aviation acquired the Harrison division of the Sierracin Corporation, expanding it services by adding a full complement of high pressure hydraulic fittings and design capabilities.

 2004 - A corporate realignment with Cobham plc expanded Stanley to include the EBU and Bleed Air Ducting division to handle an entire aircraft's fluid system requirements.

 2005 - Eaton Corporation acquired Stanley Aviation as part of its acquisition of Cobham's aerospace business.

 2007 - Stanley Ejection Seats Collection Exhibit donated to the Wings Over the Rockies Air and Space Museum.

 2007 - Eaton Corporation closed Aurora location and moved the tube department to Tijuana, Mexico.

 2009 - AGSE acquired Stanley Aviation from Eaton Corporation.

 Stanley Marketplace

 On December 20, 2016, the former Aurora plant was repurposed, reopening as the Stanley Marketplace.
-The shared marketplace includes a 50-vendor court, hosting various restaurants (such as Annette, which is ran by James Beard Foundation Award winning chef Caroline Glover), boutiques, and other service-based businesses.
+The shared marketplace includes a 50-vendor court, hosting various restaurants (such as Annette, which is run by James Beard Foundation Award winning chef Caroline Glover), boutiques, and other service-based businesses.